top of page

 lady holding little toy house and key

-No prudent purchaser will acquire real estate without receiving title insurance, and no title insurance company will issue a “clean” title insurance policy after the death of a real estate owner without the completion of the probate process.
+No prudent purchaser will acquire real estate without receiving title insurance, and no title insurance company will issue a “clean” title insurance policy without first finding out if there are any liens on the property.

 There are ways to avoid the probate process in North Carolina.